kseto06/QuantNet/README.md

   - [x] Adam Optimizer

 - [x] Data Engineering Framework
-    - [x] Implemented features similar to
+    - [x] Transforms original stock data to stock features that are commonly used in investment analysis

 - [x] Linear Algebra Framework
   - [x] Made from scratch with functionalities inspired by NumPy